VBI-1501 Vaccine Description

-VBI-1501 is a vaccine candidate containing a gB antigen which is a major antigen for the induction of neutralizing antibodies against Cytomegalovirus (CMV).
+VBI-1501 is a vaccine candidate containing a gB antigen, a major antigen for the induction of neutralizing antibodies against Cytomegalovirus (CMV).

-Because of their structural similarity to viruses found in nature, vaccination with a target protein expressed in an eVLP is capable of imparting greater immunity than vaccination with the same recombinant target protein alone.
+Because of their structural similarity to viruses found in nature, vaccination with a target protein expressed in an eVLP can impart greater immunity than vaccination with the same recombinant target protein alone.

-Structure of the eVLP platform generates stronger neutralizing antibodies than does immunization with the same (gB) target protein alone.
+The eVLP platform structure generates stronger neutralizing antibodies than does immunization with the same (gB) target protein alone.